mirabilie/JukeBox_Analytics/README.md

 ## Getting Started

 1. Clone this repository.
-2. Review `models/` for dbt models.
+2. Review `ER Diagram/` for dbt models.
 3. See `docs/` for event definitions and logic guides.
 4. Use `dashboards/` for examples of self-service analytics.